Dog show: Criticism

-The practice of breeding dogs for conformation showing has become a subject of intense debate.
-Some critics state that conformation shows lead to selecting of breeding dogs based solely upon appearance, which is seen by some as being detrimental to working qualities and at worst as promotion of eugenics.
-The shows have been criticized for encouraging breeding of traits that are harmful to the dogs; for example, the Pekingese dog who won at Britain's most prestigious dog show in 2003 had to be photographed while lying on an icepack after winning the show because the dog could not breathe well enough to efficiently cool his own over-heated body.
-Breeding of selective traits reduces genetic diversity, which can create health problems that reduce the happiness and longevity of the dogs.
+Some critics state that conformation shows lead to the selection of breeding dogs based solely upon appearance, which is seen by some as detrimental to working qualities and, at worst, as a promotion of eugenics.
+The shows have been criticized for encouraging breeding of traits that are harmful to the dogs; for example, the Pekingese dog who won at Britain's most prestigious dog show in 2003 had to be photographed while lying on an icepack after winning the show because the dog could not breathe well enough to efficiently cool his own overheated body.
+Breeding selective traits reduces genetic diversity, which can create some health problems in dogs.

-In the United States some working dog breed organisations, such as the American Border Collie Association and the Jack Russell Terrier Club of America, have put a considerable amount of effort in the fight to keep their breeds from being recognised by the AKC and some other kennel clubs, as they fear that introduction of their breeds to the show ring will lead to decreasing numbers of working dogs with adequate qualities.
+In the United States, some working dog breed organisations, such as the American Border Collie Association and the Jack Russell Terrier Club of America, have tried to fight to keep their breeds from being recognised by the AKC and some other kennel clubs, as they thought that the introduction of their breeds to the show ring would lead to decreasing numbers of working dogs with adequate qualities.

 In August 2008, BBC1 televised a documentary film titled Pedigree Dogs Exposed, which investigated the subject of health issues affecting pedigree dogs in the United Kingdom, with a particular emphasis on dogs bred for showing.
-The programme provoked an unprecedented response from both the public and the dog-breeding community, with widespread criticism directed at the kennel club.
-Following the broadcast, the BBC withdrew its television coverage of Crufts dog show from 2009, with other sponsors and partners also withdrawing support, including Pedigree Petfoods, the RSPCA, PDSA and the Dog's Trust.
-In response to the programme, the Kennel Club in the UK announced a review of all breed standards, with the long-term goal being to eradicate hereditary health concerns.
-Most notably, they will impose a ban on breeding between dogs that are closely related and will impose greater monitoring to prevent unhealthy dogs from being entered for and winning awards at dog shows.
+The programme provoked criticisms of kennel clubs.
+Following the broadcast, the BBC withdrew its television coverage of the Crufts dog show from 2009, with other sponsors and partners also withdrawing support, including Pedigree Petfoods, the RSPCA, PDSA and the Dog's Trust.
+In response to the programme, the Kennel Club in the UK announced a review of all breed standards.
+They stated that they will impose a ban on breeding between dogs that are closely related and will impose greater monitoring to prevent unhealthy dogs from being entered.

 Bench show

-A bench show is a show which requires dogs to be on display in an assigned location (show bench) during the entirety of the show except when being shown in the ring, groomed for showing, or taken outside to eliminate.
+A bench show is a show which requires dogs to be on display in an assigned location (show bench) during the entirety of the show, except when being shown in the ring, groomed for showing, or taken outside to eliminate.
 The purpose is for spectators and breeders to have an opportunity to see all the entered dogs.
 In the more common unbenched shows, dogs are required to be present only at assigned ring times.

-In the United States benched shows used to be the norm, but now there are only six left including the Westminster Kennel Club Dog Show, and the National Dog Show.
+In the United States, benched shows used to be the norm, but now there are only six left, including the Westminster Kennel Club Dog Show, and the National Dog Show.

 Among field trial participants, where dogs are judged on their performance and not their looks, the term bench show refers to any conformation show.